-In the table below, you may find unfamiliar terms and abbreviations.
+In the following tables, you may find unfamiliar terms and abbreviations.
 To help you better understand these terms we've provided the following definitions:

-Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.

-Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

-Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-"ND" means not detected and indicates that the substance was not found by laboratory analysis.

-Parts per billion (ppb) or Micrograms per liter (\mu g/l) - one part by weight of analyte to 1 billion parts by weight of the water sample.

-Parts per million (ppm) or Milligrams per liter (mg/l) - one part by weight of analyte to 1 million parts by weight of the water sample.

-Picocurie per liter (pCi/L)- measure of the radioactivity in water.
+- Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - "ND" means not detected and indicates that the substance was not found by laboratory analysis. - Parts per billion (ppb) or Micrograms per liter (μg/l) one part by weight of analyte to 1 billion parts by weight of the water sample. - Parts per million (ppm) or Milligrams per liter (mg/l) one part by weight of analyte to 1 million parts by weight of the water sample. - Picocurie per liter (pCi/L) measure of the radioactivity in water.

-2021 CONTAMINANTS TABLE
+2022 CONTAMINANTS TABLE

 Contaminant and Unit of Measurement Dates of sampling (mo./yr.)
-MCL Violation Y/N Level Detected Range of Results MCLG MCL Likely Source of Contamination Radioactive Contaminants Alpha emitters (pCi/L) Oct 2016 - Jul 2018 N 4.28 (avg) ND - 5.7 0 15 Erosion of natural deposits Radium 226 + 228 or combined radium (pCi/L) Oct 2016 - Jul 2018 N 2.13 (avg) 0.3 -2.7 0 5 Erosion of natural deposits Inorganic Contaminants Barium (ppm) Feb 2020-May 2021 N 0.015 0.0089 - 0.015 2 2 Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits Fluoride (ppm) May 2021- Jun 2021 N 0.46 ND - 0.46 4 4.0 Erosion of natural deposits; discharge from fertilizer and aluminum factories.
-Water additive which promotes strong teeth when at the optimum level of 0.7 ppm Sodium (ppm) Feb 2020-May 2021 N 47 2.2 - 47 N/A 160 Salt water intrusion, leaching from soil
+MCL Violation Y/N Level Detected Range of Results MCLG MCL Likely Source of Contamination Radioactive Contaminants Alpha emitters (pCi/L) Oct 2016 - Jul 2018 N 4.28 (avg) ND - 5.7 0 15 Erosion of natural deposits Radium 226 + 228 or combined radium (pCi/L) Oct 2016 - Jul 2018 N 2.13 (avg) 0.3 -2.7 0 5 Erosion of natural deposits Inorganic Contaminants Barium (ppm) Feb 2020 & May 2021 N 0.015 0.0089 - 0.015 2 2 Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits Fluoride (ppm) May & June 2021 N 0.46 ND - 0.46 4 4.0 Erosion of natural deposits; discharge from fertilizer and aluminum factories.
+Water additive which promotes strong teeth when at the optimum level of 0.7 ppm Sodium (ppm) Feb 2020 & May 2021 N 47 2.2 - 47 N/A 160 Salt water intrusion, leaching from soil